DaudIbrahim/dsa-python/src/docs/dsa.md

     1. Spend the rest of you time learning the solution
     2. Re-Implement the Solution from scratch by yourself **Do It!**
+    3. Consider checking the solution after an hour of effort on a problem is a reasonable approach.
+The key is not just in peeking but in thoroughly understanding the solution, learning the underlying concepts, and challenging yourself to reimplement it from scratch.
+The goal is not only to solve the problem but to deepen your understanding and enhance your problem-solving skills. *31-Jan-24*

 ```js
 // 12-Nov-23 2:54:56 AM